 We create differentiated brand marketing content and utilize performance marketing to drive customers from awareness to consideration to conversion, and promoting awareness of our brand and products is important to our ability to grow our business, drive customer engagement, and attract new customers.
 Our marketing strategy includes brand marketing campaigns across platforms, including email, digital, display, site, direct-mail, streaming audio, television, social media, and our Allgood Collective, as well as performance marketing efforts, including retargeting, paid search and product listing advertisements, paid social media advertisements, search engine optimization, personalized emails, and mobile push notifications through our app.
-In addition, our marketing strategy is global in scale, reaching consumers in the 35 countries where we sell our products.
+In addition, our marketing strategy is global in scale, reaching consumers in the over 35 countries where we sell our products.

 We seek to engage with our customers and build awareness of our brands through sponsoring unique events and experiences.
 If our marketing efforts and messaging are not appropriately tailored to and accepted by our target customers, we may fail to attract customers, and our brand and reputation may be harmed.
 In addition, our marketing initiatives may become increasingly expensive as competition increases, and generating a meaningful return on those initiatives may be difficult.
+We also expect to make increased investments into brand marketing as part of our strategic transformation plan to have a more focused product strategy.
 Our future growth and profitability and the success of our brand will depend in part upon the effectiveness and efficiency of these marketing efforts.

 We receive a significant amount of visits to our digital platform via social media or other channels used by our existing and prospective customers.
 As eCommerce and social media continue to rapidly evolve, we must continue to establish relationships with these channels and may be unable to develop or maintain these relationships on acceptable economic and other terms.
 In addition, we currently receive a significant number of visits to our website and mobile app via search engine results.
 Search engines frequently change the algorithms that determine the ranking and display of results of a user's search, which could reduce the number of visits to our website, in turn reducing new customer acquisition and adversely affecting our results of operations.
 If we are unable to cost-effectively drive traffic to our digital platform, our ability to acquire new customers and our financial condition would suffer.
 Email marketing efforts are also important to our marketing efforts.
 If we are unable to successfully deliver emails to our customers or if customers do not engage with our emails, whether out of choice, because those emails are marked as low priority or spam, or for other reasons, our business could be adversely affected.
-Our marketing initiatives may become increasingly expensive, and generating a meaningful return on those initiatives may be difficult or unpredictable.
+Our marketing initiatives have become increasingly expensive and may continue to increase in cost, and generating a meaningful return on those initiatives may be difficult or unpredictable.
 Even if we successfully increase net revenue as a result of our marketing efforts, it may not offset the additional marketing expenses we incur.